Fed's Powell: Strong hiring could force further rate hikes

 Fed’s Powell: Strong hiring could force further rate hikes

-Powell’s remarks followed the government’s blockbuster report last week that employers added 517,000 jobs in January, almost double the previous month’s total.
+Powell’s remarks followed the government’s blockbuster report last week that employers added 517,000 jobs in January, nearly double December’s gain.
 The unemployment rate fell to its lowest level in 53 years, 3.4%.

-Though price pressures are easing and Powell said he envisions a “significant” decline in inflation this year, he cautioned that “these are the very early stages of disinflation.
+Though price pressures are easing and Powell said he envisions a “significant” decline in inflation this year, he cautioned that so far the central bank is seeing only “the very early stages of disinflation.
 It has a long way to go.”

+Even as the Fed has raised rates dramatically — by 4.5 percentage points, to a range of 4.5% to 4.75%, the fastest increase in four decades — the job market has remained surprisingly resilient.
+In addition, inflation, though still high, slowed to a year-over-year rate of 6.5% in December from 9.1% in June.

+The slowdown in inflation, even while the economy has stayed healthy, has raised hopes in financial markets that the Fed might be able to achieve its goal without having to raise borrowing rates so high as to cause a steep recession.

 Powell’s remarks Tuesday followed the moderately optimistic note he struck at a news conference last week.
 Speaking to reporters then, Powell noted that high inflation had begun to ease and said he believed the Fed could tame spiking prices without causing a deep recession involving waves of layoffs.